 it’s very slow.
 LR edits Dngs a bit faster than it does with Rafs, but the little time you save in editing you lose it in creating the dngs

 So to me, it’s a no-go.
 You take the World Slowest Software, Lightroom, and you drag it down even more, complicating your workflow with dubious results.
 It might make sense if you have a particular image where you see weird stuff happening and you wanna try to correct it.
 But, but… Do yourself a favor and try Capture One.
 Or stick with Lightroom.

+Another, maybe last, PS.
 I wanted to cancel my Adobe CC subscrition, and when I clicked on “cancel”, the following screenshot appeared.

 It’s in Italian, but it goes pretty much like this: “Please don’t leave, here for you 2 months for free if you stick with us please please please”.
 Translation: you gave us so much money we don’t really care about losing two months.
 Or better: we’re asking you more money than we should, that’s why we can give you free months as soon as we see you might wanna leave.
 Since my annual subscription ends in october and when you leave you have to pay half of what’s left to pay before the automatic renewal, I took the offer, gained two months, and paid less to leave (I’ve just canceled the subscription, and in two months I’ll be done) Here’s my advice; if you: a) Wanna stick to Adobe but sure wouldn’t mind two free months b) Wanna change to something else and pay a bit less to switch Just click on “Cancel subscription”, and see if they propose the same thing they proposed me.
 I don’t garantee it, but it might work.
 Anyway, that’s all folks.